secworks/chaskey/README.md

 This core is a hardware implementation of the function written in Verilog.
 The core sports a top level wrapper with a 32-bit interface.

+This repository contains a reference model (in src/model) by the Chaskey author [NickyMouha](https://mouha.be/) on his [Chaskey page](https://mouha.be/chaskey/).
+The code is used here to generate test vectors and intermediate values.

 ## Implementation
 TBW.